 1. Home Equity and Home Equity Line of Credit (HELOC)

 A home equity loan is very similar to a mortgage where you use your property as a collateral and avail a loan.
 You can have a certain lump sum amount of loan as home equity loan or you can have a line of credit.
 In home equity line of credit, you have a certain limit and withdraw funds according to your requirement within your credit limit.
 Interest rates are quite affordable for this type of loan.
+If this is of interest then it may be worth looking into a Home Line of Credit from somewhere like Atlantic Union Bank as their services have helped many others out with this particular concern.

 In the case of refinancing, the bank pays your outstanding mortgage and approves a new loan with a bigger amount.
 You can spend the additional funds on home improvement.
 The advantages of refinancing include low interest rate and having to deal with only one loan.